10 Dividend ETFs to Buy for a Diversified Portfolio

 In good times and bad, dividend stocks act almost like rent checks, coming monthly or quarterly like clockwork.
 Many investors, whether you're a professional working on Wall Street or a regular Joe on Main Street, swear by them.

-Dividend ETFs take the strategy up a notch by providing investors with a diversified portfolio of dividend-paying stocks.
-This allows them to collect income without the additional research and trading complications that would come with buying dozens, if not hundreds, of individual components.
+Dividend ETFs take the strategy up a notch by providing investors not just with income, but income from a diversified portfolio of dividend-paying stocks.
+This allows people to collect income without the additional research and trading complications that would come with buying dozens, if not hundreds, of individual components, and without worrying about a single dividend cut or suspension having an outsized effect.

 If you're in this camp of income-minded set-it-and-forget-it investors, here are 10 dividend ETFs to buy and hold for the long haul.
 Several are dedicated specifically to dividends, while others simply hold dividend stocks as an indirect result of their strategy.
 But this is a collection of funds that are diversified by geography, style, size, sector and more, and thus can be held as a group or individually depending on your preferences, risk tolerance and investment horizon.